jim45002/torrc_util/README.md

  <li><b>NumEntryGuards</b>: If UseEntryGuards is set to 1, we will try to pick a total of NUM routers as long-term entries for our circuits</li>

+ <li><b>StrictNodes</b>: If StrictNodes is set to 1, Tor will treat solely the ExcludeNodes option as a requirement to follow for all the circuits you generate, even if doing so will break functionality for you (StrictNodes applies to neither ExcludeExitNodes nor to ExitNodes, nor to MiddleNodes).
+If StrictNodes is set to 0, Tor will still try to avoid nodes in the ExcludeNodes list, but it will err on the side of avoiding unexpected errors. </li>

 </ul>